seracio/rx-wheel/README.md

 # rx-wheel

 A small higher-order function returning an RxJS Observable that emits at the start of a `wheel` event and try to deal with OSX inertia

+[demo]

 ## Usage